blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 └───────────────────────────────────────────────────┘
 ```

-Spores are heavy in the air, and a few rows of dwarven statues are covered in
+Spores are heavy in the air, and a few rows of titan statues are covered in
 pulsating leech crawler egg sacs.
 There are six sacks, and each has a 1 in 2
 chance to spawn a swarm of leech crawlers each turn.
 Egg sacs have an AC of 8
 and 8 hit points each.